Sign in

 Understanding the provision of ‘affordable decent housing’ goes well beyond the dwelling.
 It seeks to contextualise the community’s view on ‘housing’ with two additional features – both of which are critical to informing public policy and private sector directions: the perception of value (represented in the attribute as affordable) and quality (represented as decent).
 ‘Affordable decent housing’ is often selected as one of the most important attributes that makes somewhere a good place to live.
 It is typically of higher importance to younger people and poorly experienced in established urban areas.
 Read more about .id's views on the importance of 'affordable decent housing' here.

-Affordable decent housing in Huon Valley
+Affordable decent housing in Huon Valley in 2025

 Greater Importance & Worse Experiences